LuigiClemente/manuals/Gutricious Glucose Monitoring System Guide.md

 ### Important Reminders

+- **Overnight Fasting Requirement:** For optimal tracking, ensure you have fasted overnight before beginning your monitoring session.
 - **Timing for Cookie Consumption:** Ideally, begin monitoring the night before your test or, at minimum, 60 minutes before consuming the breakfast cookies to ensure accurate tracking.
 - **Register Your Device and App Installation:**
   - Use the QR code on the glucose monitor device to install the CGM app on your smartphone.
 This will allow you to set up your device, register it, and enable glucose tracking through the app.